Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 • Part of Guanabara Bay

-If you want to have lunch and visit the ateliers at your leisure, consider 3 hours.
+If you want to have lunch and visit studios at a relaxed pace, consider 3 hours.

 You can combine it with: